MTB Project Logo

 Overview

-A series of old mining roads, a granite slot canyon, and a section of an arroyo connect to make this loop.
+A series of old mining roads, a granite slot canyon, and a section of an unimproved arroyo connect to make this loop.

 Need to Know